CloudLabs-MOC/CloudLabs-SEED/Cryptography/Public Key Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab.md

 - Chapter 23 of the SEED Book,Computer & Internet Security: A Hands-on Approach, 2nd Edition,
     by Wenliang Du.
 See details athttps://www.handsonsecurity.net.

 Lab environment.
-This lab has been tested on the SEED Ubuntu 20.04 VM.
-You can download a pre-built image from the SEED website, and run the SEED VM on your own computer.
-However, most of the SEED labs can be conducted on the cloud, and you can follow our instruction to create a SEED VM on the cloud.
+You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 Acknowledgment This lab was developed with the help of Shatadiya Saha, a graduate student in the Department of Electrical Engineering and Computer Science at Syracuse University.